Brian Loftin

-Brian Loftin (born April 4, 1972 in Kansas City, Missouri) is a retired American soccer forward and was the commissioner of the Xtreme Soccer League.
+Brian Loftin (born April 4, 1972) is an American retired soccer forward and was the commissioner of the Xtreme Soccer League.
 He played one season in Major League Soccer with the Tampa Bay Mutiny, as well as several seasons in the USISL.
 However, his greatest fame as a player came in eight seasons of indoor soccer where he was a consistent scoring threat with the Kansas City Attack and Milwaukee Wave.
 He also earned twelve caps, scoring five goals, with the United States national futsal team.

 Player

 Loftin graduated in 1990 from The Barstow School, an independent private school in Kansas City, Missouri, before attending the U.S. Military Academy at West Point for two years where he was a 1992 All Patriot League soccer player.
 He transferred to the University of Evansville in 1993.
 After completing his collegiate eligibility in the fall of 1994, Loftin attended an open tryout with the Kansas City Attack of the National Professional Soccer League.
 He impressed the coaches and was signed to a contract, becoming a regular on the Attack front line for four seasons.
 In 1997, he played for the Carolina Dynamo in the USISL.
 In March 1998, the Tampa Bay Mutiny selected Loftin in the first round (second overall) in the 1998 MLS Supplemental Draft.
 He played eight games for the Mutiny that season.
 He also played five games for the Charleston Battery of USISL.
 In April 1999, he signed with the Milwaukee Rampage of the USL A-League.
 He would play outdoor summer soccer with the Rampage through the 2000 season.
 In 2000, he was First Team All League with the Rampage.
 Loftin also signed with the Milwaukee Wave of the NPSL and remained with them for four seasons before retiring in 2003.
 One of his most notable goals came in the Game 5 of the 2000 NPSL finals, in which Loftin executed a spectacular bicycle kick to score.
 In his last two seasons, the Wave played in the Major Indoor Soccer League.
 Loftin also earned twelve caps, scoring five goals, with the U.S. national futsal team between 1996 and 2000.